Fall 2019/Winter 2020

 - Instructor: Ruth Phillips

-- cross-listed with CLMD 6902 and ANTH 5807
+- Cross-listed with: CLMD 6902 and ANTH 5807

-- This seminar explores the global engagements with artistic modernism pursued by artists outside the West during the twentieth century.
+- Description: This seminar explores the global engagements with artistic modernism pursued by artists outside the West during the twentieth century.
 Its comparative structure is intended to reveal both common patterns that inform world modernisms and unique features that reflect local experiences and negotiations of modernity.
-By adopting a global framework we will expand the times and places of modernist artistic production and problematize art historical narratives which define it as an exclusively European invention of the first half of the twentieth century.
-Readings will centre on the visual arts of colonized and Indigenous societies in North America, Africa, India and the Pacific.
+By adopting a global framework, we will expand the times and places of modernist artistic production and problematize art historical narratives which define it as an exclusively European invention of the first half of the twentieth century.
+Readings will centre on the visual arts of colonized and Indigenous societies in North America, Africa, India, and the Pacific.

 -